The Hippo Story

 Popular Local Legend

-The most popular local legend is that in 1915 a circus train stopped in Hutto at the depot to take on passengers, pick up and deliver mail and possibly take on water and fuel for the steam locomotive.
+The railroad built a station, and the Hutto post office opened in 1877.
+The most popular local legend is that in 1915 a circus train stopped in Hutto at the depot to take on passengers, pick up and deliver mail, and possibly take on water and fuel for the steam locomotive.
 The circus train workers also would have taken this opportunity to care for their animals.
 At some point during this historic layover, a hippopotamus got out of the rail-car and made its way to the nearby Cottonwood Creek, which is next to the rail line.

 This caused much consternation for the circus workers.
 Local farmers and merchants watched the commotion in amusement and with interest as unsuccessful efforts were made to extricate the hippopotamus from the muddy waters of Cottonwood Creek.
 The Depot Agent telegraphed the communities of Taylor and Round Rock that were eight miles to the east and west of Hutto to the effect of: